Tommy Tuberville: Personal life

 Tuberville married Vicki Lynn Harris, also from Camden, Arkansas, and a graduate of Harmony Grove High School, on December 19, 1976.
 They later divorced.
 In 1991, Tuberville married Suzanne (née Fette) of Guilford, Indiana; they have two sons.
+His elder son, Tucker, played as a quarterback while he was coach at Texas Tech, before following him to Cincinnati.
+Tucker then walked-on at Auburn, where he was used as a scout team quarterback during his three seasons there, and made his sole appearance for the team in the fourth quarter of a 56–34 win over Idaho.